Trek Hardtail Mountain Bikes Compared: Marlin vs. Roscoe vs. X-Caliber vs. Procaliber

 All use 27.5″ or 29″ wheels.
 The wheel size depends mainly on the bike size, as smaller bikes come with 27.5″ wheels.

 Cross-country bikes also usually have narrower tires than trail bikes.
-In this case, it’s a 2.4-inch vs. 2.6-inch difference.
+In this case, the difference is 2.4 inches vs. 2.6 inches.

-Wider tires have more volume, so they are more comfortable, can better absorb larger bumps, and have better traction.
-On the other hand, they have higher-rolling resistance.
+Wider tires have more volume, so they are more comfortable, absorb larger bumps better, and have better traction.
+On the other hand, they have higher rolling resistance.

 Suspension